michodgs25/Somerset-Trails/README.md

   * *Footer section signals to the user that the page has ended and provides links to homepage social media.*

-  * *The links are center horizontally, with a light orange background& styled green.
-Social media: Facebook and twitter in icon form that opens a new browser tab when clicked on, which takes the user to either our facebook page or login page if not signed in.*
+  * *The links are center horizontally, with a light orange background& icons styled green.
+The site logo on far left,social media: Facebook and twitter in icon form that opens a new browser tab when clicked on, which takes the user to either our facebook/twitter page or login page if not signed in.
+Home icons takes the user home and the logo is static and there for trademark/visual purposes.*

   <details>
   <summary>Footer section</summary>